coderefinery/cmake/_episodes/09-exercise.md

 ---

-## Create an installer so the program can be installed properly (GNU standards).
+## Create an installer so the program can be installed properly (GNU standards)

 Append the following to `src/CMakeLists.txt`: